-Artist Spotlight: Slash
+Artist Spotlight: Ziggy Marley

 BAE are manufactures of high end microphone preamp/equalizersfaithful to vintage designs of the seventies and before.
 With a penchant for high quality transformers like Carnhill (St lves) and Jensen, everything is as close to the vintage philosophy as possible.
 Not only that but we insist everything is hand-wired/soldered using discreet electronics and not economized on a circuit board.